euroscipy/euroscipy_proceedings/papers/fabrice_salvaire/fabrice_salvaire.rst

 Depending of the intensity dynamic of the specimen and the zero-padding arising from the DAC, most of the pixels will have a lot of zeros on the most significant bits.
-For this reason the amount of data could be efficiently reduced using a lossless compression algorithm in conjunction with a bit shuffling, so as to group the zeros together and form long zero sequences in the byte stream.
+For this reason the amount of data can be efficiently reduced using a lossless compression algorithm in conjunction with a bit shuffling, so as to group the zeros together and form long zero sequences in the byte stream.

 When the specimen is observed with several colours, we have two strategies to acquire the mosaic,